Gui-Alucard/Gui-Alucard/README.md

 ##### *[My Trybe Repository](https://github.com/Gui-Alucard/Trybe)*
 ##### *[My Personal Portfolio](https://gui-alucard.github.io/portifolio/) - Work in progress*

 ***PS:***  At TRYBE repository you can follow my weekly progress on the full-stack formation.</br> Click on the link above to see the modules!
-Currently I'm working on the Back-end module.
+I finished all modules.

 ##### A LITTLE ABOUT ME